-Here's how it works: you connect repositories to Status Hero with a webhook, and Status Hero will match up relevant commits in push events to your team members.
-The commits will appear in the activity page and alongside their check-ins.
+Here's how it works: you connect repositories to Status Hero with a webhook, and Status Hero will match up commits and merge requests to your team members.
+The updates will appear in the activity page and alongside their check-ins.

 To use it, visit the settings for a GitLab repository you want to connect on GitLab, and click through to the "Webhooks" page.

 Visit the integrations page in the team settings in Status Hero, and copy the payload URL listed there under the GitLab panel.

 Then, paste that value into a new webhook in the relevant repository in GitLab (under integrations).
 Make sure Push events and Merge request events are ticked off:

 To test it out, make a push with a new commit to the GitLab repo and look for a new entry in the activity stream.